TutsWiki/source/content/blog/linux/install-software-linux.md

 - Scientific Linux

 ### yum
-The `yum` command line utilitiy is a package management program for those Linux distributions that use rpm packages.
+The `yum` command-line utility is a package management program for those Linux distributions that use `rpm` packages.

-**Note:** Installing or removing software requires root or super user privileges.
+**Note:** Installing or removing software requires `root` or `superuser` privileges.

 #### Find packages to install using yum
 ```bash